emmaadesile/hackathon-timed-auction/Umoja3-workshop.md

 Let's break down what's going on in the code:

 - Lines 2 through 4 ensures that bidders can makes bids as long as the `NFT_ID` is 1 and `continueGoing()` is true
-- Line 4 prevents the creator of the NFT from bidding in the auction
+- Line 4 prevents the creator of the NFT from participating in the auction
-- Line 7 through 16 checks if the `bidAmount` is greater than the `currentBidPrice` and updates the bids array
+- Line 7 through 16 checks if the `bidAmount` is greater than the `currentBidPrice` and updates the bids object
-- Lines 17 through 19 ensures that both the creator and observer can see all bid (`bidder` and `bidAmount`)
+- Lines 17 through 19 ensures that both the creator and observer can see all bids (`bidder` and `bidAmount`)
 - Lines 20 through 22 transfers the currentBidPrice to the `currentBidder`
 - Lines 26 through 28 returns the `currentBidPrice`, `foreRunner`, `noBidYet` if the bidAmount is less than the `currentBidPrice`